dSizovs/pulsar-iac/docs/failure-testing.md

 - Jobs already completed before Pulsar died: ✅ unaffected
 - After Pulsar restart: jobs did **not** auto-resume
 - Galaxy was stuck polling for status updates from a `queued` job that Pulsar had no memory of
+- A single stuck `queued` job blocked all subsequent `new` jobs from being dispatched
-- Manually deleting the stuck `queued` job via the API unblocked the remaining `new` jobs
+- Manually deleting the stuck `queued` job via the API unblocked the queue
 - The `resubmit` rule in `job_conf.yml` fired correctly (3 retries, 30s delay) but ultimately gave up → jobs moved to `paused`

 ### Key Finding

 > **Pulsar going down causes jobs to freeze.
 Recovery is not automatic.
-A stuck `queued` job can block all subsequent `new` jobs from being dispatched.
+A stuck `queued` job can block all subsequent `new` jobs.
 Manual intervention required.**

 ### Recovery Steps